Dallinger/Dallinger/docs/Wallace-with-Anaconda.md

 export DYLD_FALLBACK_LIBRARY_PATH=$HOME/anaconda/lib/:$DYLD_FALLBACK_LIBRARY_PATH
 ```

+If you installed anaconda using `Python 3`, you will need to change  `anaconda` in that path to `anaconda3`.

 After you `source` your `.bash_profile`, you can check your Wallace version (using the same command that we used earlier), which should return the Wallace version that you've installed.

 ## Re-link `openssl`